kofidazy/slate/source/index.html.md

-username | true | the display name of the new user password | true | the password for the user `should not be less than 6 characters` email | true | the correct email of the user `used for verification and notifications` firstName | false | user's first name lastName | false | user's last name
+username | true | the display name of the new user password | true | the password for the user `should not be less than 6 characters` email | true | the correct email of the user `used for verification and notifications` mobile | false | the mobile number of the user `used for verification and notifications`

 <aside class="success">
 Remember — email validation will save us a lot of time :)